fluidtrends/awsome/README.md

 ## Documentation

-Read the full documentation for detailed instructions on how to create, retrieve, update and delete buckets, including site buckets.
+Read the full documentation for detailed instructions on how to create, retrieve, update and delete buckets, including site buckets, host and unhost domains and link and unlink domains and buckets.

 [Read The Docs](/docs)